C

 • Contrary to popular belief, the Corn Rex is not hypoallergenic, but it has minimal shedding.
 People who are allergic to pet dander are less sensitive to this breed.

-• This breed has more risk of skin problems such as rashes and sunburn because it doesn’t have an outer coat to absorb natural oils and protect the skin.
+• This breed has a higher risk of skin problems, such as rashes and sunburn, because it doesn’t have an outer coat to absorb natural oils and protect the skin.
 Special care must be given to properly protect and wash its skin.

 Origins